aalexander3/fantasy-fitness-native/README.md

  - category browser

 DONE:
+---
+HOME:
+ - BIG refactor for the home page.
+Much more readable and usable

+TEAM:

+LEAGUE:
  - league creation
  - email mailer w/ league invite / team invite
  - list all available teams in league on league page